TechCeo/leetcode-masterlog/README.md

 └── README.md

-easy/, medium/, hard/: Python solutions organized by LeetCode difficulty level. notebooks/: Jupyter notebooks with visual explanations or deep dives on selected topics. utils/: Shared utility functions such as test harnesses used across solution files.
+- easy/, medium/, hard/: Python solutions organized by LeetCode difficulty level.
+- notebooks/: Jupyter notebooks with visual explanations or deep dives on selected topics.
+- utils/: Shared utility functions such as test harnesses used across solution files.
-Each solution includes both the .py implementation and a markdown explanation of the thought process.
+- Each solution includes both the .py implementation and a markdown explanation of the thought process.
 ---
-## Problem Explanation Template

-Each problem follows a reusable structure that communicates:
-- A concise summary of the problem
-- My thought process and rationale
-- Key data structure or algorithm used
-- Time and space complexity
-- Edge case considerations